How Successful Is Cellular Treatment and How Long Will It Last?

 Their words, not mine.

-It is encouraging to see government-sponsored pilot studies happening that will certainly shift the landscape for qualified coverage of Regenerative Medicine treatments hopefully in the not so distant future.
+It is encouraging to see government-sponsored pilot studies happening that will certainly shift the landscape for qualified coverage of Integrative Orthopedics treatments hopefully in the not so distant future.

 In the meantime, think about your current treatment as an investment in your future self, and then if and when you need more treatment, your next round of treatment may be covered.
 That is truly exciting to think about.

 The other encouraging piece in the Arkansas pilot study is that they are also actively working on what necessary infrastructure needs to be place for widespread adoption into the conventional medical model.
 This will be essential for patients to know they are being treated by certified providers or practices, using approved technology – and would then be available for reimbursement through plans electing to cover these services.

 Currently, the FDA lacks the manpower to police the exploding numbers of clinics offering Cellular Treatment and other Integrative Orthopedics procedures.
 This is an area that could probably benefit from additional regulations to protect consumers.

 Dr. David L. Harshfield, Jr. is a pioneer in Integrative Orthopedics and cellular therapy and had this to say about the developments out of Arkansas:

 “Integrative Orthopedics moves away from the allopathic medicine (M.D.) model, where a physician matches a diagnosis to only a binary, pharmaceutical or surgical solution, and focuses instead on the “correction of medicine”.
 The State of Arkansas will now give patients a choice beyond drugs or surgery.
 “We are not man-made, and no ‘man’ can heal us.
 Physicians must admit to patients that we only ‘men’ and as such, we can only help patients heal themselves.
 With Integrative Orthopedics, physicians can help patients restore their health by utilizing the natural healing responses found within the body.”